peteroupc/peteroupc.github.io/randomfunc.md

 The points of a low-discrepancy sequence can be "scrambled" with the help of a pseudorandom number generator (or another device or program that simulates a "source of random numbers").
 In Monte Carlo sampling, low-discrepancy sequences are often used to achieve more efficient "random" sampling, but in general, they can be safely used this way only if none of their points is skipped (Owen 2020\)[^67].

-Other examples of point sample selection include the following.
+Other examples of point sample selection, which likewise produce a uniform-behaving point sample, include the following.

 - _Stratified sampling_ divides an N-dimensional box into smaller boxes of the same size and chooses one or more points uniformly at random in each box.
 - _Latin hypercube sampling_ can be implemented using the following pseudocode for an `n`-number sequence: `lhs = []; for i in 0...n: AddItem(RNDRANGEMinMaxExc(i*1.0/n,(i+1)*1.0/n)); lhs = Shuffle(lhs)`.